 Try my sausage stuffing flavoured with sage, pear and many more fragrant herbs.
 I make it every single year and my family never gets tired of it!

-For another delicious Thanksgiving side dish, take a look at my Fresh Green Bean Casserole made from scratch!
+For another delicious side dish, take a look at my Fresh Green Bean Casserole made from scratch.
+Or better yet check out my Thanksgiving Recipe Collection for all recipes you can possibly need for your holiday table!

 What goes into stuffing?